We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - pregnancy tests

-Dietary changes are not a main treatment of gastritis, except when gastritis stems from celiac disease or food allergies.
+Making dietary changes is not a main treatment of gastritis, except when gastritis stems from celiac disease or food allergies.

 That said, some people find that eating certain foods helps with their symptoms, and doing so may also help the body get rid of H. pylori bacteria.